aaronparker/aaronparker.github.io/_posts/2016-05-25-citrix-sharefile-drive-mapper.md

 # Final Thoughts

-I&#8217;ve only taken a short look at the ShareFile Drive Mapper client and it&#8217;s a very interesting way to provide users with a familiar method of accessing their data.
+I've only taken a short look at the ShareFile Drive Mapper client and it's a very interesting way to provide users with a familiar method of accessing their data.

   * Citrix should fix WHQL certification for the driver, making it easier when deploying the client
-  * I haven&#8217;t tested identity federation and SSO, but I&#8217;m certain it should work to reduce user authentication interaction
+  * I haven't tested identity federation and SSO, but I'm certain it should work to reduce user authentication interaction
-  * Citrix has called out support for XenApp and XenDesktop; however, I&#8217;ve not had a chance to test in a non-persistent environment.
+  * Citrix has called out support for XenApp and XenDesktop; however, I've not had a chance to test in a non-persistent environment.
 3rd party layering solution will alleviate any challenges with caching files.
   * Redirecting user data folders to this location should be workable, but understand how the client works - caveat emptor.
   * Upcoming improvements in the client should improve the user experience.
 I would assume that Citrix will be stepping up the release cadence of the client.

-I&#8217;ve heard from the ShareFile team that a number of improvements are planned, so I&#8217;m looking forward to seeing how Citrix evolves this client over time.
+I've heard from the ShareFile team that a number of improvements are planned, so I'm looking forward to seeing how Citrix evolves this client over time.